ebi-ait/hca-ebi-wrangler-central/technology_types_explanors/NanoString_Spatial_Profiling/Overview.md

 ### Aim

 Map a small set (<= 20) of target RNA molecules with morphological context in FFPE or fresh-frozen tissues and quantify the counts of each target probe in spatial context.
-Note it is *not high-throughput* and *not* a sequencing method.
+Note it is **not high-throughput** and **not a sequencing method**.
 The technique can be used to complement other spatial profiling technques.
 For example, it can help to guide region of interest (ROI) selection prior to NanoString Digital Spatial Profiling.

 ### Input